imiev-battery-upgrade/imiev-battery-upgrade/README.md

 ## CAN bridge setup

-### Arduino Due Method (Original)

-- Install Arduino Due or CANFDuino
+### Arduino Due or CANFDuino

-- Download latest code from [can_bridge.ino](can_bridge.ino)
-- Connect to vehicle:
-  - CAN0 to BMU pins 6 & 7
-  - CAN1 to ECU
-  - power from switched 12V
+- Follow the detailed instructions in [mitm.md](mitm.md) adapted from https://5by9.net/prune_batteries/mitm.html

 ### Alternative CAN Bridge (STM32)